EladMe1/GPT-EXPLAINER/README.md

 5. Start the chatgpt script
 6. Open a web browser and navigate to http://localhost:5000 to access the GPT Explainer web application.

 ## Usage

+To get started with the GPT Explainer web application, follow these steps:

-1.Upload a PowerPoint file using the web interface.
+1. Upload a PowerPoint file using the web interface.
-2.The application will process the file, extract text from the slides, and then generate a short explanation for the presentation content using the GPT-3.5 Turbo model.
+2. The application will process the file, extract text from the slides, and then generate a short explanation for the presentation content using the GPT-3.5 Turbo model.
-3.Users can view and download the generated explanations.
+3. Users can view and download the generated explanations.

 Enjoy using the GPT Explainer web application!